Suzuki Carry: Complete Guide

 - Fully built/modified examples: $12,000 - $20,000+

 Prices have climbed steadily since 2020 as demand has increased.
-Budget-conscious buyers should focus on 2WD 1990s models, which remain the most affordable entry point.
+Budget conscious buyers should focus on 2WD 1990s models, which remain the most affordable entry point.
 The Carry consistently undercuts the Honda Acty and Subaru Sambar on price for comparable configurations.
+For a detailed breakdown of how the Carry stacks up against its closest competitors, see our Carry vs Acty comparison and Carry vs Hijet comparison.

 Insurance

 Insuring a Suzuki Carry is straightforward once you find the right carrier.
-Hagerty specializes in collector and classic vehicles and is familiar with kei trucks — their agreed-value policies are popular with Carry owners.
+Hagerty specializes in collector and classic vehicles and is familiar with kei trucks, and their agreed value policies are popular with Carry owners.
 Standard carriers like Progressive and State Farm have also written policies for kei trucks with varying success.
 Expect to pay $200-$600 annually for liability coverage depending on your state and driving record.
 For a full breakdown of rates, providers, and the agreed value vs stated value debate, see our kei truck insurance guide.

 Where to Buy